What is Market Value vs Investment Value?

 The calculation of market value may vary among different assets.
 For example, the market value for liquid assets such as equities or futures can be easily found using the quotes on the exchanges where the securities are traded.

 Conversely, illiquid assets such as real estate do not have the same kind of obvious price point.
 Thus, the true market value of such assets is usually determined by appraisal professionals.
-They conduct research on an asset, as well as considering current market conditions, to identify a reasonable market value.
+They conduct research on an asset, as well as consider current market conditions, to identify a reasonable market value.

 What is Investment Value?